electron-userland/electron-builder/README.md

 ## Quick Setup Guide

+[electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start) is a recommended way to create a new Electron application.

 1. Specify the standard fields in the application `package.json` — [name](https://electron.build/configuration/configuration#Metadata-name), `description`, `version` and [author](https://docs.npmjs.com/files/package.json#people-fields-author-contributors).

 2. Specify the [build](https://electron.build/configuration/configuration#build) configuration in the `package.json` as follows: